jacqui/structured-data-editor/README.md

 ## SPARQL and Triplestore support

-If you have a decicated triplestore you can use the _save_ and _remove_ hooks in `models/entity.js` to push updates to another data source on every create/update/delete request.
+If you have a dedicated triplestore you can use the _save_ and _remove_ hooks in `models/entity.js` to push updates to another data source on every create/update/delete request.
 Alternatively, AllegroGraph provides an easy way to sync a Triplestore with MongoDB.

 For a list of Triplestores, see:  https://en.wikipedia.org/wiki/List_of_subject-predicate-object_databases.

 ## How to use the REST API

-For working examples see the `tests` directory.
+For working examples see the `test` directory.

 ### Searching